shrutisawant6/automation-with-speech-search-exe/README.md

 Added changes to a file and don't remember which nested folder(s) it was saved into 😟 !

-Here comes this executable to the rescue.
+Here comes this executable to the rescue 😃 !

 Execute the SearchWordInFiles.exe file(inside zip) and search a word or phrase in any folder(s) with an audio assistance.